 3. Olympic National Park, Washington

 There’s a lot to love about winter in the PNW.
-The moody coastline, sparkling trees heavy with newly fallen snow, and white mountain peaks are all features of Olympic National Park in Washington during the month of January.
+The moody coastline, sparkling trees heavy with newly fallen snow, and white mountain peaks are all features of Olympic National Park in Washington during January.
 Although some parts of the park are closed in the winter months, most of it remains open to explore.

 If you’re hoping to get out and about, there are plenty of hikes in Olympic National Park to choose from.
 One of them is Hurricane Ridge, where you can go snowshoeing, skiing, tubing, or snowboarding.
 The coastal hikes are also great in the wintertime, as you can easily walk along the shore, like Rialto Beach.
 Just make sure to go during low tide, as the winter waves can be treacherous and unpredictable during high tide.
-Check out other national parks in Washington here.

 4. Crater Lake National Park, Oregon